A Lesson to Learn: Olin Corporation (OLN)

 OLN’s Market Performance

-OLN stocks went down by -0.61% for the week, with a monthly drop of -1.39% and a quarterly performance of -13.46%, while its annual performance rate touched -39.21%.
-The volatility ratio for the week stands at 4.37% while the volatility levels for the past 30 days are set at 5.14% for Olin Corporation.
-The simple moving average for the period of the last 20 days is 1.34% for OLN stocks with a simple moving average of -17.06% for the last 200 days.
+OLN stocks went up by 2.09% for the week, with a monthly jump of 7.64% and a quarterly performance of -9.16%, while its annual performance rate touched -37.27%.
+The volatility ratio for the week stands at 3.39% while the volatility levels for the past 30 days are set at 4.96% for Olin Corporation.
+The simple moving average for the period of the last 20 days is 3.88% for OLN stocks with a simple moving average of -14.17% for the last 200 days.

 Analysts’ Opinion of OLN